 - During the course of the game drives, you will view many animals, including the Big 5 species (lion, leopard, rhino, buffalo & elephant) from a very close distance.
 The animals in these areas are accustomed to game viewing vehicles, so you don’t need to be afraid – rather enjoy the privilege of viewing them at such a close distance!
 Pls note that there is no guarantee that you will see the Big 5 since animals roam freely in the wild.

 - Remain seated for the duration of the drive.
-It is important for you not to break the shape of the vehicle, as the animals view the vehicle as one object.
+It is important for you not to break the profile of the vehicle, as the animals view the vehicle as one object and non-threatening.

 - No loud outbursts.
 The goal is not to distract the animals.